 She has an established interest in gender and social inequalities, transnational organizations and social activism, and has a substantial portfolio of research in this field.
 Her research has been published in Social Movement Studies, European Journal of Women’s Studies, Culture, Health and Sexuality, Leadership, Men and Masculinities, and Social Politics, as well as in other internationally recognized journals.
 Dr. Eslen-Ziya has also co-authored a book that investigates how men construct their identities throughout their developmental trajectories –titled The Social Construction and Developmental Trajectories of Masculinities—published at Istanbul Bilgi Universitesi Yayınları (2017) and another one entitled Politics and Gender Identity in Turkey: Centralized Islam for Socio-Economic Controland published at Routledge, that looked at how illiberal regimes use discursive tools and governmentalities rather than actual public policies to foster human capital.
 Currently she is one of the editors for the book titled The Aesthetics of Global Protest: Visual Culture and Communication to be published at Amsterdam University Press.
 Dr. Eslen-Ziya is an Associate Prof. of Sociology at the University of Stavanger and co-chair of Digital Society Research Group.

-Professor David Garcia is working with CDMC member Paul Sermon.
+Professor David Garcia worked with CDMC member Paul Sermon.

-Dr Elisa Garcia-Mingo is working with CDMC member Patricia Prieto Blanco and is co-hosted by the Centre for Digital Media Cultures and the Centre for Transforming Sexualities and Gender at the University of Brighton.
+Dr Elisa Garcia-Mingo worked with CDMC member Patricia Prieto Blanco and is co-hosted by the Centre for Digital Media Cultures and the Centre for Transforming Sexualities and Gender at the University of Brighton.

 She is Associate Professor in Media and Communications based at the Universidad Internacional Villanueva (Madrid, Spain) and Visiting Research Fellow at the Centre for Digital Media Cultures and theCentre for Transforming Sexualities and Gender, University of Brighton.
 She got her PhD in 2011 from Universidad de Deusto (Bilbao) with a dissertation called Peace Waves.
 Congolese women journalists’ activism against sexual violence and, since then, she has researched and published about women’s political activism (Congolese activists, indigenous women in Chile), narratives of sexual violence in the media (Journal of African Media Studies, 2017) and women journalists careers (Comparative Sociology, 2019).
 She has been a visiting fellow at the Universidad Catolica de Chile (2015) and McGill University (2018).
 Since 2018 she belongs to a research group about Sexual Assault in Universidad Complutense de Madrid.

-Dr Natalia Grincheva is working with CDMC member Donna Close.
+Dr Natalia Grincheva worked with CDMC member Donna Close.